Euler flag enumeration of Whitney stratified spaces: Tube systems and control data

 If $A$ is a stratum of $W$ and if $x \in A$ then $\pi_A^{-1}(x) = N_x$ is a ``normal slice'' to $A$ at $x$ as described in Section~\ref{sec-stratified-sets}.
-Thus the link of the stratum $A,$ at the point $x \in A$ is (homeomorphic to) the set For any stratum $B>A$ the {\em link of the stratum $A$ in $B$} is the (not necessarily compact, not necessarily connected) manifold
+Thus the link of the stratum $A,$ at the point $x \in A$ is (homeomorphic to) the set